accessy/ApiExamples/createInvitation.md

 If the user already has the app installed, a notification will be sent and the user may open the app and accept or reject the invitation.

+Optionally, you may add access permission groups to the invite.
+This will add the user to the specified access groups once the user becomes a member of the organization.

 **Please note**

 This call requires you to use the Accept header to set version v2.